Top Tips: How to prepare for moving day

 Consider this your survivors kit; a box of essential bits and bobs that stay with you, rather than going off with the removal team.
 Include things that will speed up the unpacking process or help to manage the mess such as box cutters, paper towels and bin bags.
 Then think about the things that you’ll want or need straight away at your new home – we’re talking kettle, mugs, teabags and toilet roll here!

-Do a thorough walkthrough of your current place once everything is packed, being sure to check all cupboards and drawers.
+Do a thorough walkthrough of your current place once everything is packed up, being sure to check all cupboards and drawers.
 In amongst the mayhem of moving day, it’s easy to forget those little hideaway areas such as cupboards under the stairs and garden sheds, so be sure to check every nook and cranny before sending the removals team off on their way!

 Update your address